 Choosing the right ukulele strings for children is sometimes difficult and some say nylon is ideal for easy pressing and others say Aqyulia nylon strings.
-There are differences between the two and choosing the right type isn’t going to make a big difference on it’s own, because other factors also come into play.
+There are differences between the two and choosing the right type isn’t going to make a big difference on its own, because other factors also come into play.

-For example the ukulele size and shape can make the strings feel tighter than others, play style makes a difference too in choosing string type and lastly the strumming or Picking style determines a choice of strings also.
+For example the ukulele size and shape can make the strings feel tighter than others, play style makes a difference too in choosing string type and lastly, the strumming or Picking style determines a choice of strings also.

-So, what does all this mean your asking yourself right?
+So, what does all this mean you’re asking yourself right?
 Simply don’t worry too much about this just yet and go with a pair that is already as standard and see whether the kid likes playing, because all ukulele’s respond differently to the same set of strings, so simply there isn’t a right answer for this question.

 Best Types of Material for Kids Ukulele

-The type of wood in the ukulele does make a huge difference to the trained ear, because the density of the material and ultimately the vibration makes for the sound to alter between woods.
+The type of wood in the ukulele does make a huge difference to the trained ear because the density of the material and ultimately the vibration makes for the sound to alter between woods.